 The Geotechnical Engineering M.S. degree program is intended to provide students with additional fundamental knowledge as well as specialized advanced knowledge in geotechnical engineering over and above that available in the B.S. degree in Structural Engineering at UC San Diego (SE 181, SE 182, and SE 184).
 Students seeking to pursue the M.S. in geotechnical engineering should have an undergraduate degree in Structural or Civil Engineering.
 Furthermore, students are required to take SE 181 (Geotechnical Engineering) and SE 182 (Foundation Engineering), or their equivalents at another university, as a prerequisite to pursuing the M.S. degree in geotechnical engineering.
 Exceptions to this will not be granted, though SE 182 may be taken concurrently with other M.S. coursework with instructor and advisor approval.
 The M.S. degree program includes required core courses and technical elective courses.
 M.S. students must complete 48 units of graduate course credit for graduation (12 courses).
 Students must obtain approval from their advisor and the SE Graduate Affairs Committee on proposed coursework to complete the degree.
-Although there are no foreign language requirements with the M.S. program in geotechnical engineering, Coordinating Committee on Graduate Affairs (CCGA) recognizes that foreign language competence may be an important element of graduate education of doctoral programs.

 Two M.S. degree plans are offered - the M.S.
 Comprehensive Examination Plan and the M.S.
 Thesis Plan.
-All M.S. students will be assigned a Faculty Mentor upon entering the M.S. program who can provide guidance on selecting between these plans.
-Students may switch Faculty Mentor after the first quarter.
-Students must choose between the M.S.
-Comprehensive Examination Plan and the M.S.
-Thesis Plan by the end of the second quarter of study.
+The M.S. students in Geotechnical Engineering must complete 48 units as a part of their degree.
+Students are required to complete the 4 core courses, and must take at least 4 geotechnical electives.
+The remaining 4 courses can be geotechnical or structural engineering electives as well as geology courses offered by Scripps Institution.
+Opportunities to engage in research through a M.S. thesis will be available and can be counted as three courses.